Can visualization alleviate dichotomous thinking? Effects of visual representations on the cliff effect: Introduction

-Despite the critique significance testing, in one form or another, is likely to remain a part of a scientist's toolbox.
-Because many of the problems with NHST are due to misunderstandings among those who conduct statistical analysis as well as among those who interpret results.
-Work can also been conducted in making it easier to avoid common pitfalls of NHST either by altering the way analyses are conducted \cite{kay2016researcher, kruschke2018bayesian, statrethinkingbook} or how the results are presented \cite{Cumming:2012:NS, Calin-Jageman:2018:NSB, correll-gleicher-2014, Kalinowski:2018:STCI, Dragicevic:2019:EMA}.
-Instead of arguing for better methodological solutions, such as Bayesian approaches, here we study whether different styles of visual representation of common statistical problems could help to alleviate this dichotomous thinking which can be approximated by studying the so-called \emph{cliff effect}.
-The cliff effect is a term used for the large difference in how the results are interpreted despite only small numerical differences in the estimate and \pvalue~\cite{Rosenthal:1963:ILS} (\eg the estimated effect of~0.1 with a corresponding \pvalue of~0.055 may be deemed not significant while an effect of~0.11 with a \pvalue of~0.045 may be claimed to be significant).
+Despite the critique, significance testing is likely to remain a part of a scientist's toolbox.
+Because many of the problems with NHST are due to misunderstandings among those who conduct statistical analyses as well as among those who interpret results, work has also been conducted in making it easier to avoid common pitfalls of NHST either by altering the way analyses are conducted \cite{kay2016researcher, kruschke2018bayesian, statrethinkingbook} or how the results are presented \cite{Cumming:2012:NS, Calin-Jageman:2018:NSB, correll-gleicher-2014, Kalinowski:2018:STCI, Dragicevic:2019:EMA}.
+Instead of arguing for better methodological solutions, such as Bayesian approaches, here we study whether different styles of visual representation of common statistical problems could help to alleviate dichotomous thinking which can be approximated by studying the so-called \emph{cliff effect} \cite{Lai:2010:DT}.
+The cliff effect is a term used for the large difference in how the results are interpreted despite only small numerical differences in the estimate and $p$-value \cite{Rosenthal:1963:ILS} (\eg the estimated effect of 0.1 with a corresponding $p$-value of 0.055 may be deemed not significant while an effect of~0.11 with a $p$-value of 0.045 may be claimed to be significant).